bitcointokenbtct/Masternode-Setup-Guide/README.md

 **Step 3:** From the Control wallet debug console:

 ```
-startmasternode alias false myalias
+startmasternode alias false [my-alias]
 ```

-Where "myalias" is the name of your masternode alias (without brackets)
+Where "my-alias" is the name of your masternode alias (without brackets)

 **The following should appear.**